xynehq/xyne/README.md

 # Xyne

 ## Search
-starts postgres and vespa
+once you have a .env setup, inside root run
+`$ docker build -t xyne .`
-`docker-compose up -d`
+`$ docker-compose up -d`

-`bun run server.ts`
+This will start `Vespa`, `Postgres` and our App Server

-this will install the xenova embedding model first
+Initially server will need to download the embedding model